Anurag0311/FastApi-App/README.md

 ### 4️⃣ Build & Start the Application

-Note: Make sure you are in the directory where Dockerfile, docker-compose.yml and .env files are in same place
+Note: 1 ) Make sure you are in the directory where Dockerfile, docker-compose.yml and .env files are in same place.

+2 ) If Docker Compose cannot find your Dockerfile, rename it from "DockerFile" to "Dockerfile".

 Run:
 ```bash